RiseofDofi/RiseofDofiBot/README.md

 6. !gold --> it will show you your amount of gold
 7. !lure --> you can lure creatures outside of the "lure creatureevent", it costs 2000 gold
 8. !creatures --> it will show you, how many and which creatures you have
-9. !attack_username --> you attack with 10 creatures, it costs 500 Gold (you can only attack if the enemy (username) has at least 10 creatures and 1500 Gold)
+9. !attack_username --> you attack with 10 creatures, it costs 500 gold (you can only attack if the enemy (username) has at least 10 creatures and 1500 Gold)
+10. !torture_creature --> torture whatevery creature you have imprisoned, it costs 100 gold
-10. more will come!!!
+11. more will come!!!

 # Keeper Chatgame Goldevent